mcataford/packwatch/README.md

 Just commit your `.packwatch.json` manifest and you're good to go!

+Check out [Packwatch's best practices tips and tricks](https://github.com/mcataford/packwatch/blob/master/BEST_PRACTICES.md) for some advice on how to make the most of it!

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):